Snapshot freshness warning

 The top promise metrics stay portfolio-wide.
 The selector changes only the layer-3 supporting detail below.

-Minimum reliable weekly MOQ is the lower of last week’s shipped volume and the current next-7 ATP.
+The good starting weekly order is the lower of last week’s shipped volume and what is ready to ship this week.

 Prepared volume and baseline